What you need to know

 General ECCO‑Based Recommendations & Monitoring

-ECCO guidelines emphasize thorough baseline and ongoing monitoring prior to and during advanced (biologic or small-molecule) therapy:
+ECCO guidelines emphasize baseline and ongoing checks before and during advanced therapy:

-• Screen for infections: TB (IGRA and/or tuberculin skin test + CXR), hepatitis B & C (HBsAg, anti-HBc, anti-HBs, HCV Ab ± PCR), HIV, and varicella immunity (± EBV if relevant).
+• Screen for infections: TB (IGRA or skin test + CXR), hepatitis B/C, HIV, varicella (± EBV if relevant).

-• Update vaccinations: Including influenza, pneumococcal, COVID-19, etc., where feasible before immunosuppression.
+• Update vaccinations: Influenza, pneumococcal, COVID‑19, and others before immunosuppression.

-• Regular labs: FBC, LFT, and renal function at recommended intervals.
+• Regular labs: FBC, LFT, renal function at set intervals.

-• Align therapy with disease severity/location and individual comorbidities.
+• Match therapy to disease severity/location and your patient’s comorbidities.

-• Refer to detailed ECCO algorithms for step-up or top-down management approaches.
+• Use ECCO algorithms for step‑up or top‑down decisions.

 5‑ASA (Mesalazine) Agents